konnectors/libs/packages/cozy-konnector-libs/docs/api.md

 Parameters:

-- `documents` is an array of objects with any attributes :
+- `documents` is an array of objects with any attributes with some mandatory attributes :
+  + `amount` (Number): the amount of the bill used to match bank operations
+  + `date` (Date): the date of the bill also used to match bank operations
+  + `vendor` (String): the name of the vendor associated to the bill.
+Ex: 'trainline' You can also pass attributes expected by `saveFiles` Please take a look at [io.cozy.bills doctype documentation](https://github.com/cozy/cozy-doctypes/blob/master/docs/io.cozy.bills.md)
 - `fields` (object) this is the first parameter given to BaseKonnector's constructor
 - `options` is passed directly to `saveFiles`, `hydrateAndFilter`, `addData` and `linkBankOperations`.